 Improving access to justice is critical for inclusive growth and reducing inequality.
 The OECD seeks to foster a dialogue on the quality, responsiveness and accessibility of justice services, and their impact on broader social and economic outcomes, under the auspices of the OECD Public Governance Committee.

-At the invitation of the Government of Portugal, the OECD is holding its next Global Policy Roundtable on Equal Access to Justice in Lisbon, Portugal during 27-28 March.
+At the invitation of the Government of Portugal, the OECD held its Global Policy Roundtable on Equal Access to Justice in Lisbon, Portugal during 27-28 March.

-The interactive breakout session, "Leaving no one behind: designing people-centred pathways for vulnerable groups", will highlight the impact of access to justice on victims of family violence, children and young people, indigenous communities, and small, medium and micro-enterprises.
+The interactive breakout session, "Leaving no one behind: designing people-centred pathways for vulnerable groups", discussed the impact of access to justice on victims of family violence and discrimination, children and young people, indigenous communities, and small, medium and micro-enterprises.

-These discussions will contribute to the development of the OECD Inclusive Growth and Trust in Institutions Agendas.
-We will also launch our much-anticipated report on Access to Justice during the event.
+These discussions further contributed to the development of the OECD Inclusive Growth and Trust in Institutions agendas.